 Australians in Northern Thailand

-The Consular Section of the Australian Embassy Bangkok undertakes outreach visits to Chiang Mai to provide some notarial and passport services The next visit is 2 March 2018.
+The Consular Service section of the Australian Embassy Bangkok undertakes programmed outreach visits to Chiang Mai to provide some notarial and passport services.
+The next visit – 18 May 2018.

 Le Méridien Hotel Chiang Mai, 108 Chang Klan Road

 Tambol Chang Klan, Amphur Muang, Chiang Mai 50100 Thailand